 As a priest’s ministry is directed to his fellow human beings, he's effective only to the degree that his own humanity serves as a bridge between God and humanity.
 So, the priest must be as humanly credible and as acceptable as possible.

 During the year, cultural and social events are organised in the seminary community by the students themselves for the benefit of broadening their experience.
-Supervision in the pastoral formation programme engenders some significant human formation.
+Supervision in the pastoral formation programme engenders some significant human formation, as do pastoral academic studies.
 Two half days in the summer or winter school are dedicated to learning and pastoral skills acquisition regarding counselling, grief, and particular common addictions.
 The academic and spiritual components of formation, including formation advising meetings, also provide many opportunities to monitor and assist the human development of the seminarian.

 Each seminarian is assigned to work in one of seven ministry groups which manage the day to day life of the College: care of the College Chapel, and dining area, Grounds and Buildings, Management and Information Services, Cultural Events; Sport & Recreation.
 These activities bring to the surface how seminarians organise their work, take initiatives, demonstrate leadership, and relate to one another and to the seminary authorities.
 These activities also help to develop the virtues in one that are expressive of vocational commitment; fostering of asceticism and therefore an apprenticeship in self mastery in its many forms (diet, time management, sleep, exercise, recreation etc.)